Find on this page:

 Service monitoring

-On Demand services are monitored, managed and maintained by Colt on an end-to-end basis
+The Colt network is proactively monitored and maintained by Colt.
+On Demand services are monitored, managed and maintained by Colt on an end-to-end basis.

-Automated Monitoring and Notification
+Automated monitoring and notifications

 On Demand services include an optional proactive notification service, which means that Colt proactively monitors the service and can notify customers of any service-affecting faults via e-mail or SMS.
 Proactive Fault Notification is a customer selectable service feature.